DearBobby9/MetaData/README.md

 # acm-meta-mvp (v0.2.2)

 Metadata-first pipeline for ACM Digital Library PDFs.
 The project extracts spreadsheet-ready metadata (Title, Venue, Year, Authors, Abstract, DOI) so the teacher’s sheet can be filled with minimal manual work.
-Representative figures and video links remain placeholders for now.

 ## Version 0.2.2 – Release Notes

 - Refactored the pipeline into reusable core modules (`acm_meta/`) so PDF parsing, Crossref calls, normalization, and persistence can be reused by both CLI and API layers.
 - Introduced typed models plus structured upload responses.
 Every API now returns consistent `status/error_code/message` payloads, and the frontend consumes a single `record` shape.
 - Hardened persistence with atomic JSON/CSV/XLSX writes and process-level file locks.
 DELETE/reorder now operate purely on stable record IDs.
+- Added inline editing + validation on the Metadata Table (double-click cells to edit, changes persist through the new `PATCH /api/records/{id}` endpoint).
+- Built-in DOI dedupe: uploading the same paper again replaces the existing row instead of creating duplicates, even if the PDF name differs.
+- Simplified the schema to the six core spreadsheet columns (Title, Venue, Year, Authors, Abstract, DOI) so the table matches the teacher’s requirements exactly.
 - Known issue: the Atlas browser sometimes swallows the confirm dialog so Delete appears unresponsive—Chrome behaves correctly, so use Chrome if you need to delete rows until Atlas addresses the dialog bug.

 ## TL;DR (Quick Start)